Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime

-in the limit $\eta^{1/4}/H \ll 1$ and we have defined the Hubble constant, $H(t=t_{0})=H_{0}$, at initial time $t_{0}$.
 The Hubble parameter diverges at a specific time at the future, $t=t_{s}$, given as $t_{s} = t_{0} + 2/(3H_{0})$, i.e., this is consistent with the value $q<-5/2$ obtained from the positivity condition for the entropy, $s$.
 According to Eq. (\ref{eq:imposed}) one gets

-which leads to a negative entropy production, see Eq. (\ref{eq:per2}), if we consider the solution (\ref{eq:singu}).
-Then this phantom scenario is not backed by thermodynamics.
-It is worthy to mention that the bound for the value of $q$ can be modified if the form of the horizon entropy (\ref{eq:app}) is generalized, for instance; if we take into account the Barrow exponent \cite{barrow}